 And, well we haven’t exactly found the way to avoid sharing that you’re a military spouse, but we may have some ideas.

-The short answer is you may not be able to hide your military spouse status -- and in some cases you may not need to.
+So you may not be able to hide your military spouse status -- and in some cases, you may not need to.

 Although employers are not supposed to ask about marital status during an interview, many still ask, or they get around the restriction by asking the dreaded: "Soooo, what brought you to the area?"

-Aside from these questions, savvy employers may be able to identify you as a military spouse if your resume and/or LinkedIn Profile contains locations (when everything starts with "Fort," that's a dead giveaway).
+Aside from these questions, savvy employers may be able to identify you as a military spouse if your resume or LinkedIn Profile contains locations (when everything starts with "Fort," that's a dead giveaway).

-Before you decide how to approach the issue, I suggest a little research.
+Before you decide how to approach the issue, start with a little research.
 Does the company advertise itself as military friendly?
-Does your interviewer have evidence of being a veteran or military supporter in their office?
-If so, I suggest you own up to your status, but do so with a positive attitude.
+Does your interviewer have evidence of being a veteran or being a military supporter in their office?
+If so, I suggest you own up to your status but do so with a positive attitude.

 For example, "The military brought us to the area and we're looking forward to making Leavenworth home for as long as the military allows us to stay.
-I'd be equally as excited to spend that time working for your company.
+I'm excited to spend that time working for your company.
 And who knows, perhaps we can work out an arrangement for me to work remotely if I must leave the area in the future."